Architecture and protection of a basic internet service

 Configure VPN routing

-Configure routing between the remote network and your IPSec instance.
-In the example, we will use the 192.168.0.0/24
+Configure routing between the remote site's subnet and IPSec instance.

 Create a route table